Go Wild – Discover, Connect and Act!

 Located on the edge of Brisbane’s largest national park, D’Aguilar National Park, and incorporating the Enoggera Reservoir, the Walkabout Creek Discovery Centre provides a fantastic learning environment for young people of all ages.
 Spend the day with our animals, head onto one of the short walking tracks or take a paddle on the reservoir.
 Regardless of your learning focus Walkabout Creek Discovery Centre is the place to go!

-Download the Discovery Centre Guide to help you plan your day.
+Download a park map to help you plan your day.

 Our Park Rangers are available to share their stories and help students discover and connect with Queensland unique native species and the protected habitats they live within while learning about the issues and problems facing them.
 Our educational experiences are all about changing attitudes and behaviours and motivating meaningful ACTION, informed by knowledge, and understanding.

 Our unique learning experiences can be tailored to curriculum with content and duration tailored to catered for any year level and students with diverse learning needs.
 With indoor and outdoor presentation areas, including our new living classroom, we have options for all weather conditions and learning outcomes.

 While programs can be tailored to meet needs there are four standard booking options available to school groups, including:

 - Self-guided tours – school groups can coordinate their own site tour enabling students time to discover some of the weird and wonderful wildlife that inhabits Queensland's national parks within our wildlife centre.